 Autosomal dominant polycystic kidney disease (ADPKD) is a monogenic disorder characterized by multiple cysts in both kidneys leading to increased kidney volume and progressive renal dysfunction.
-PKD1 and PKD2 gene mutations cause majority of the cases.1 Apart from lifestyle modifications and control of hypertension, tolvaptan is the only disease-modifying drug that has been approved.
-Tolvaptan has demonstrated therapeutic benefits in slowing total kidney volume (TKV) growth and reducing estimated glomerular filtration rate (eGFR) decline in rapidly progressive forms of ADPKD distributed under the terms of the Creative Commons allows others to remix, transform, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms.
+PKD1 and PKD2 gene mutations cause majority of the cases.1 Apart from lifestyle modifications and control of hypertension, tolvaptan is the only diseasemodifying drug that has been approved.
+Tolvaptan has demonstrated therapeutic benefits in slowing total kidney volume (TKV) growth and reducing estimated glomerular filtration rate (eGFR) decline in rapidly progressive forms of ADPKD

+This is an open access journal, and articles are distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms.